 - Credit card requires fewer steps to set up than ACH

-- Manual requires kitchen billing and reconciling of invoices (vs. automatic with ACH and credit card), and may not be offered by every kitchen
+- Manual requires kitchen billing and reconciling of client bills (vs. automatic with ACH and credit card), and may not be offered by every kitchen